 Well, what a time it has been recently.

-The last few months since Covid-19 sent the world into lockdown, I’ve been speaking with many Agresso Contractors within the Unit4 ERP (Agresso) market.
+In the last few months since COVID-19 sent the world into lockdown, I’ve been speaking with many Agresso Contractors within the Unit4 ERP (Agresso) market.

 A common talking point is around the market conditions… Roles, Opportunities, Projects, Pipeline.

-This is understandably surrounded with an air of uncertainty, due to Covid-19 and recently with the economics of the UK going into recession.
+This is understandably surrounded by an air of uncertainty, due to Covid-19 and recently with the economy of the UK going into recession.
 When will it end?

 So I thought I’d put my take on it, and invite your thoughts too!

 If history can tell us anything, it’s that recessions end.

 This one too, and no doubt it will be a road to full recovery, but it will recover, and there will be opportunities for you along the way.

 While I don’t pretend to have any crystal ball about how this COVID-19-created-one may play out, I can tell you what you do in the coming week and months will impact your chances of securing that next role.

 To give you some insight into the recruitment market a little, this is a typical ‘recruitment demand cycles’ diagram before/during/after a recession.